saurabhsri108/solana-next-app/README.md

   - [x] Complete the USDC Desktop Flow.
   - [x] Implement Point of Sale Page for accepting SOL and USDC using mobile QR Scanner Flow: Needs mobile wallet download in Android or iOS.
 Download [Phantom wallet](https://phantom.app/download)
 - [x] Test the complete app
+  - [x] Issue with localStorage mechanism of storing productIds - POC so it's fine.
+  - [x] Forgot to add DB entry of prices and transaction blocks for QR payments from the FE.
+Can be left as it's a POC.

 ## Future Todos